rxwei/swift-evolution/proposals/0000-differentiable-programming.md

 `gradient(of:)` is a higher-order function which behaves exactly like the 𝛁 ([Del](https://en.wikipedia.org/wiki/Del)) operator in mathematics.
-It takes a differentiable closure that returns a scalar and returns its gradient function, i.e. a closure which accepts the same arguments as the input closure but returns gradient vectors with respect to the input closure's parameter.
+It takes a differentiable closure that returns a scalar and its gradient function, i.e. a closure which accepts the same arguments as the input closure but returns gradient vectors with respect to the input closure's parameter.

 ```swift